ipfabric/docs/docs/IP_Fabric_Settings/discovery_seed.md

 ![Discovery seed](discovery_seed.png)

 !!! note

     It is recommended to provide multiple IP addresses of core routers as a starting point for discovery.

+!!! warning "Maximum prefix length"

+    When you add a network to the discovery seed, IP Fabric attempts to connect to all IP addresses in that network.
+Due to this, the **maximum prefix length** you can add into the **Discovery Seed** is `/23`.